-National Strategic Plan for Elimination of Malaria (2017-2022) was launched by the Union Minister for Health and Family Welfare.
+National Strategic Plan (NSP) for Elimination of Malaria (2017-2022) was launched by the Union Minister for Health and Family Welfare.
 India has set its goal to totally eliminate Malaria by 2027 three years ahead of 2024 which is the global deadline for elimination of Malaria.
-The National Strategic Plan has formulated year wise elimination targets in various parts of the country.
-It is designed on the basis of National Framework for Malaria Elimination (NFME) 2016 formulated with the support of World Health Organization’s Global Technical Strategy for Malaria (2016-2030).
+It is designed on the basis of the National Framework for Malaria Elimination (NFME) 2016 formulated with the support of the World Health Organization’s Global Technical Strategy for Malaria (2016-2030).

 Features of the National Strategic Plan for Elimination of Malaria

-- It is a year-wise detailed strategy with operational guidelines to each state for elimination of Malaria.
+- It is a year-wise detailed strategy with operational guidelines to each state for the elimination of Malaria.

 - The goal is to achieve universal detection of cases, 100% diagnosis of suspected cases and provide adequate treatment services in Malaria endemic districts.

 - It aims to preserve a “Malaria-free” status in the areas where there has been an interruption in the transmission.

 - The districts are categorized based on the Annual Parasite Incidence (API) with a plan to totally eliminate indigenous Malaria cases in category1 (API<1 per 1000 population) & category 2(API >1<2 per 1000 population) districts and to bring category 3 districts (API>2 per 1000 population) under pre-elimination & elimination programme by the year 2022.